How to Prepare Your Cut Flower Garden Bed for the Spring Season

 wheelbarrow full of leaf mulch

-Compost has many benefits such as improving the soil structure, enhancing soil fertility, helping to retain moisture, and providing nutrients that are needed for healthy plant growth.
+Compost has many benefits, such as improving soil structure, enhancing soil fertility, helping to retain moisture, and providing nutrients needed for healthy plant growth.

-If you’re planting flowers in an existing bed that you used last year, add a 2–3-inch layer of compost to the bed in spring.
-Turn it into the soil, using a shovel or garden fork going at least 12 inches deep.
+If you’re planting flowers in an existing bed you used last year, add a 2–3-inch layer of compost to the bed in spring.
+Turn it into the soil using a shovel or garden fork, going at least 12 inches deep.

-After turning this compost into the soil, you may want to put another layer on top of the soil to act as mulch, which helps retain moisture and suppress weeds, ensuring your blooms are the main focus.
+After turning this compost into the soil, you may want to add another layer to act as mulch.
+This helps retain moisture and suppress weeds, ensuring your blooms are the main focus.

-If you add organic matter in the fall, it isn’t necessary to add more in the spring, but adding compost twice a year can help improve poor-quality soil much more quickly.
-The organic matter gets used up each year and needs to be replenished to keep plants performing their best.
+If you add organic matter in the fall, adding more in the spring isn’t necessary, but adding compost twice a year can help improve poor-quality soil much more quickly.
+The organic matter gets used each year and must be replenished to keep plants performing their best.

 seedlings planted in raised bed in May: How to prepare a flower bed for spring

-When starting a cut flower garden, plan for an efficient water system for garden soil that is consistently moist without being waterlogged.
+When starting a cut flower garden, plan for an efficient water system that will keep the soil consistently moist without becoming waterlogged.

 Avoid overhead watering to reduce the risk of fungal diseases due to leaf wetness.
 Instead, opt for soaker hoses or drip irrigation systems.
 These methods deliver water directly to the plant’s root zone, minimizing evaporation and reducing waste.

-When setting up your watering system, take into account the layout and size of your garden bed and the specific water requirements of your plants.
+When setting up your watering system, consider the layout and size of your garden bed and the specific water requirements of your plants.
 Recognizing that different plants and flower types may have varied watering needs is key to optimizing water use efficiently.

-Regularly monitor soil moisture to avoid over or underwatering.
-A soil moisture gauge can remove guesswork by indicating the optimal watering times.
+Monitor soil moisture regularly to avoid over- or underwatering.
+A soil moisture gauge can eliminate guesswork by indicating the optimal watering times.

 Mulching with organic materials like straw or wood chips helps retain soil moisture, reduces runoff, and gradually enriches the soil as it breaks down, decreasing the frequency of watering needed.